Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

     infrastructure, and the HR team to manage the HR application.

 6. How can Lucerne control and monitor their Azure spend?

+7. How can Lucerne monitor every level of their applications in Azure for performance and availability?

 _Migration - Procurement system_